My name’s Rachel Davey and I’m a mindfulness trainer, facilitator and consultant to community groups, businesses and corporate organisations in Perth.

 9 February - 16 March 2017, John Wellard Community Centre

-Join me for a six week Mindfulness Based Stress Reduction (MBSR) course in early 2017.
-This course is a condensed version of the full eight week MBSR first developed in 1979 by wordl renowned Dr Jon Kabat-Zinn at the Center for Mindfulness, University of Masachusetts Medical School.
+Join me for a six week Introduction to Mindfulness course in early 2017.
+This course is a condensed version of the full eight week Mindfulness Based Stress Reduction (MBSR) jcourse first developed in 1979 by world renowned Dr Jon Kabat-Zinn at the Center for Mindfulness, University of Massachusetts Medical School.

 With more than 30 years of scientific research demonstrating its benefits, this course introduces the fundamental of mindfulness practice and supports the development of a daily practice.